 aka: Fat Admirer

 "Fat bottomed girls, you make the rocking world go 'round!"Simply put, this character is outright attracted to fat people on an aesthetic level.
 Often treated as strictly as fetishists with inclinations toward feederism, if not outright as an Acceptable Target.
 In Real Life, some prefer the term "Fat Admirer."
 Both labels are often applied to anyone who dates a heavy person but isn't overweight themselves, regardless of any other qualities they like in the person or if they simply find that person attractive with no particular fetish.
 In a way, this is Truth in Television, as many ancient and modern cultures prefer hefty, moderately-overweight women to skinny ones.
+(Two examples from Western countries: the 17th-century Flemish painter Pieter Paul Rubens is so famous for his depictions of plump, plushly upholstered women that his name has been borrowed to describe that style of feminine beauty.
+Also, in The Gay Nineties, the actress Lillian Russell weighed 200 pounds in her prime, and was considered one of the most beautiful and desirable women in America.)
 The pop-culture obsession with thin women is actually relatively new.
 Related to Big Beautiful Woman, Big Beautiful Man and Fat and Proud.

 — Queen, "Fat Bottomed Girls"